What is Tide business banking?

 - Free spending: Use your card to make purchases at home and abroad in any currency

-- Easy accounting: Links with accountancy software such as Xero and FreeAgent and allows instant invoice payment and creation
+- Easy accounting: Links with accountancy software such as Xero, Quickbooks and FreeAgent and allows instant invoice payment and creation

-- Multiple accounts: Create up to four current accounts per company from, each of which will have its own unique account number.
-You can use these accounts for a specific expense such as marketing costs or to save for your tax.
-You can also order up to 35 team cards
+- Multiple accounts: Create up to five current accounts per company, each of which will have its own unique account number.
+You can use these accounts for specific expenses such as marketing costs or to save for your tax.
+You can also order up to 50 Tide Expense cards for your team

-- Business loans: Apply for business loans of up to £150,000 through the app via partner business loans provider iwoca.
+- Business loans: Apply for business loans through the app

 How much does a Tide business account cost?